- places to visit

 Visitors today can enjoy this peaceful outdoor “hidden gem” year-round.
 They can also tour the Main House where Chinese porcelain and other Asian artifacts mingle with American furniture and American and European decorative arts.
 The entry hall mural was painted by Spanish artist Joseph Remidas.
 A dramatic split staircase, delft-tiled dining-room fireplace and tavern ballroom are also on display.

-For more information about hours and facilities, visit our Admissions & Fees tab.
+For more information about hours and facilities, visit our Plan Your Visit tab above.
 The Main House is currently not open to the public except during special events listed on our Programs tab.

 When to Visit

-Gardens: Open year-round, daily, dawn to dusk.
-Gardens are most vibrant mid-June though September.
+Gardens: Open year-round, Tuesday-Sunday 10AM-4PM.
+Gardens are most vibrant mid-June through September.
 House tours are currently not available.